Prioritizing nature in early childhood education.

 • Guinevere Hilton

-Lead Montessori Teacher, Primary
+Lead Nature Teacher, Primary Class

 Guinevere’s relationship with Montessori began when she was a Primary student herself.
 She remembers her time in the Montessori classroom as a formative experience that inspired her to seek an approach to education that encourages curiosity, independence, and confidence.